xybu/cs590-map/ideas/kprime.md

 What's the min number of PMs that can satisfy the total required?
 What are they?

+Some wild thoughts:
+ * Also we should note that the two constraints are correlated.
+If there is excessive capacity but insufficient CPU we may convert one to another.
+ * A PM can be excluded if all its shares can be met by the unused portions of other PMs.
+ * If there is only one machine, then we have no choice.
+ * If there is no "surplus" on any constraint, all PMs must be chosen.
+ * Any view from economics perspective?

 ## Ideas

 Subset sum?
 Knapsack?